Congratulations, you just scored an awesome new camera. Welcome to our annual guide to getting started with your new tool.

 Your new camera comes with a buttload of modes.
-I count at least six million different "scenes" under that setting on the mode dial on this Sony I'm currently fooling around with—foilage, kids & pets, fireworks, snow, miniature, hookers in unflattering light, etc. They are fun.
+I count at least six million different "scenes" modes on your typical camera—foilage, kids & pets, fireworks, snow, miniature, hookers in unflattering light, etc. They are fun.
 But if you really wanna learn to shoot, there are 4 notches on the dial you should pay attention to for photography: P, S (Tv on Canon), A (Av on Canon) and M: Program, Shutter priority, Aperture Priority, Manual.

 • Aperture priority is also semi-automatic.
 And guess what?
-You set the aperture, which dictates how much light comes into the camera—do you want a nice, shallow depth-of-the-field with blurred background?
+You set the aperture, which dictates how much light comes into the camera.
+Do you want a nice, shallow depth-of-the-field with blurred background?
 Set a large aperture size (that's the lower number on the dial, like f/1.8).
 Are you in bright sunlight or want to catch the whole scene in focus?
 Set a low aperture size (higher numbers, like f/16).

 • Manual.
 Well, you figure it out.